bdrach/alep/index.rst

 written by Bob Drach and Norman Price during their time teaching together at the Ruvuma Boys' Secondary School in Songea, Tanzania.

-The first edition was published in 1987.
-With the help of Max Drach, we published the current edition as a `Github project
-<https://github.com/bdrach/alep>`_ under a `Creative Commons Attribution License
+The `first edition <_static/alep_original.pdf>`_ was published in 1987.
+With the help of Max Drach, we published the current edition as a `Github project <https://github.com/bdrach/alep>`_ under a `Creative Commons Attribution License
 <http://creativecommons.org/licenses/by/4.0/>`_.
 Enjoy!